The steps of the dental crown procedure. -

-It typically takes a dentist two separate appointments to make and place a new dental crown for a patient?
+It typically takes a dentist two separate appointments to make and place a new dental crown for a patient.

-- During the time period between the two appointments, a dental laboratory technician will fabricate the crown.
+- During the time period between the two appointments, a dental laboratory will fabricate the crown.
 Two weeks or so are usually allotted for this process.

 A) The initial dental crown appointment.